 In most cases, if you have continuing symptoms of pain, visual disturbance, or bleeding, you should go to an optometrist or ophthalmologist (a medical doctor who specializes in eye care and surgery).

-In general, if you are not sure if you have a serious eye injury, call your optometristophthalmologist for advice.
+In general, if you are not sure if you have a serious eye injury, call your optometrist for advice.

-The following conditions should be seen promptly by an ophthalmologist or in the emergency department:
+The following conditions should be seen promptly by an optometrist or at the emergency room

 If the substance was known to be caustic, immediate medical evaluation by either an ophthalmologist or in the emergency department is needed, regardless of symptoms.
 Acids and alkalis are the worst and require immediate attention.
 If the substance is not dangerous, such as soap or suntan lotion, a visit to the emergency department is not necessary, but a visit to the ophthalmologist's office may be helpful to alleviate any remaining symptoms.
 When in doubt, seek medical attention.

 We are ready to look after ALL of your eye care needs in one location.
 In addition to the services you already rely on us for such as routine eye exams, contact lenses. designer frames and eyeglasses - think of your Optometrist first for: